awsdocs/aws-freertos-docs/doc_source/qual-steps.md

 The following lists the attributes used in the `userdata.json` file:

 `sourcePath`
 The path to the root of the ported Amazon FreeRTOS source code\.
-AWS IoT Device Tester stores the value in the `{{testData.sourcePath}}` variable\.

 `buildTool`
 The full path to your build script \(\.bat or \.sh\) that contains the commands to build your source code\.